RonyAmorim/RonyAmorim/README.md

 <h2>🔍 About Me</h2>

-- 🌱 I'm a **Java Developer** focused on scalable and secure solutions.
+- 💻 I'm a **Junior Systems Analyst** and **Odoo Developer** with a passion for solving real-world problems through technology.
-- 🎓 I'm currently completing my degree in **Systems Analysis and Development**.
+- 🎓 I hold a degree in **Systems Analysis and Development** and I'm currently pursuing a **Postgraduate Degree in Distributed Systems Architecture**.
-- 💡 Interested in exploring new technologies and developing efficient software.
+- 🚀 Always curious and driven by innovation, I love exploring new tools, languages, and frameworks.
+- 🔧 Beyond coding, I enjoy working on personal tech projects — especially custom mods for my car, combining creativity with functionality.

 <h2>🛠️ Technologies</h2>